sajorobinson/developer-guides/nodejs/03-design-generate-api-openapi-typescript-express.md

 - **Consistency**: Reduces guesswork across teams.
 - **Automation**: Enables code generation, testing, and documentation.

 We'll go into more depth about the automation benefits OpenAPI provides, but don't underestimate (especially if you're making enterprise software) the benefit of **clarity** and **consistency**.
 It's common for multiple teams to interact with an API.
-Your API might be used by developers, QA, customer success, sales engineers, and support.
+Your API might be used by:

+- Developers
+- QA
+- Customer success
+- Sales engineers
+- Support

 A single source of truth makes it easier for everyone to stay aligned.

 ### Docs-first API design